zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/validation.md

 title: Validation
 ---

-Validate submission data on the front as server side. {% .lead %}
+Submission data is validated both on the client and server-side. {% .lead %}

-For a form data to be submitted it must must pass the [fields validation](#fields-validation) as well as the [CAPTCHA validation](#captcha-validation), if any.
-Fields are validated first by the browser's native HTML5 validation, and once again via server-side ajax request.
+For a form data to be submitted it must pass the [fields validation](#fields-validation) as well as the [CAPTCHA validation](#captcha-validation), if any present.
+The validation is first run in the browser, and once again via server-side ajax request.

 ---

 ## Fields Validation

-Validation rules are set independently on each Field Element under the Validation Tab.
-For integration and further details, please consult the [Fields Reference](fields) section.
-HTML5 validation can be disabled in the [Form Area Settings](form-area#settings).
+Each Field Element has its own validation rules which can be set independently under the element settings Validation Tab.
+For more information and integration details, please refer to the [fields reference](fields) section.

 {% callout type="warning" title="Custom Error Message" %}
-Customizing the validation error messages is currently only possible for server-side validation.
+At the moment, it is only possible to customize the validation error messages for server-side validation, not for HTML5 validation.
+A posible solution is to disable HTML5 validation in the Form Area configuration.
 {% /callout %}

 ---